 Perhaps Armstrong’s closest call was in 1951.
 At age 20, he was flying Grumman F9F Panthers off the USS Essex in the Korean War.

 On one low-level bombing run over North Korea, Armstrong’s Panther was hit by anti-aircraft fire.
-Attempting to evade the AAA, he hit a pole 20 feet off the ground and sliced three feet off the tip of his right wing.
+Attempting to evade the AAA, he clipped a pole 20 feet off the ground and sliced three feet off the tip of his right wing.
 Somehow Armstrong avoided crashing.
-Rather than risk a carrier trap or runway landing with the right aileron missing, he elected to ditch the aircraft and bail out just off the coast.
+Rather than risk a carrier trap or runway landing with the right aileron missing, he elected to ditch the aircraft at sea and bail out just off the coast.